SoftUni-Internal/interactive-content/EN/01-Arrays/01-Operations.md

 [slide]
 # Array Methods

-Some operations that work with Arrays require only the bare minimum: values must only be Array-like.
+Some operations that work with Arrays could also function with Array-like values.

-An Array-like value is an object with the following properties:
+An Array-like value is an object that holds the following properties:

 - `.length`: holds the length of the Array-like object.

 - `[0]`: holds the element at `index 0` (etc.).

-Note that if you use numbers as property names, they are always coerced to strings.
+Note that if you use numbers to address properties, they are always coerced to strings.

 Therefore, `[0]` retrieves the value of the property whose key is `0`.

-They have built-in properties and methods, like length.
+Arrays have built-in properties (methods), one of which is `.length`.

-Methods are written with a dot after the variable name:
+Methods are called by placing a dot after the variable name:

 ``` js live
 let nums = [10, 20, 30];
 console.log(nums.length);
 ```

-Other examples if methods:
+Other examples of methods:

-- `push()`: appending an element is via the Array method
+- `push()`: appending an element at the end of the array

 ``` js live
 let arr = [10, 20, 30];